b-crawl/bcrawl/README.md

   - v1.8: Demigods have various divine abilities.
   - v1.10: Felids gain half XP for seeing enemies, and no experience for killing them.
 They have -30% HP instead of -40%, and +0 XP instead of -1 XP.
   - v1.11.5: Spriggans can't train Conjurations, but have some better aptitudes.
+  - v1.11.8: Barachim hop target radius is reduced to 1.

 #### New Spells
   - Summon Scorpions summons one group of 1-4 scorpions.